🔧 vast_id Configuration

 - Using

-as an object, string, ornull
+logrotation_confas an object, string, ornull - Empty

-array - Missing
+logrotation_confarray - Missing

-in any block - Blank or invalid
+file_nameorlinesin any block - Blank or invalid

-, `" "``) - Empty or missing
+file_name(e.g.,"", `" "``) - Empty or missing

-array - Non-string values in
+linesarray - Non-string values in

-- Syntax errors in
+lines - Syntax errors in

-— even though not validated here, they will breaklogrotate
+lines— even though not validated here, they will breaklogrotate

 Interpreted as

-1. Global Settings (/etc/logrotate.conf
+1. Global Settings (/etc/logrotate.conf)

 Rotates logs daily, keeps 30 copies, uses date suffixes, and includes service-specific configs.

-2. Syslog Logs (/etc/logrotate.d/syslog
+2. Syslog Logs (/etc/logrotate.d/syslog)

 Rotates: